tammyho52/flashcardKataPublic/README.md

 6. Provisioning Profile Setup: Ensure that your app’s provisioning profile includes the necessary capabilities: Push Notifications, Sign In with Apple.

 ## License
 This project is licensed under a **private license**.
+It is **not open source**.
 Unauthorized distribution, modification, or commercial use is prohibited.
 For inquiries about usage rights, please contact flashcardkata@gmail.com.